Spanish (SPAN)

 A course designed to teach health care professionals how to communicate proficiently with Spanish-speaking patients.
 Integrates thematically-related vocabulary, grammar, and culture with an emphasis on occupational communication.
 Credit by examination option is available for this class.
 CONDUCTED IN SPANISH.
 Contact department for details.
 PREREQ: SPAN 2210 or equivalent.
 S

-SPAN 2221 Spanish for Heritage Speakers: 4 semester hours.
+SPAN 2221 Spanish for Heritage Speakers I: 4 semester hours.

-This course is for heritage, native, and other advanced speakers of Spanish with intermediate oral proficiency but little or no formal training in the language.
+This course is designed for students who have been exposed to Spanish at home and have a cultural and affective connection to the Spanish-speaking world.
 Extensive review of grammatical structures, with a focus on understanding grammar, spelling, accents, and linguistic terminology across different contexts, including formal situations.
+Suitable for students who possess conversational oral proficiency but little to no formal training in the language.
 Satisfies Objective 9 of the General Education Requirements.
+Equivalent to SPAN 2201.
+F

 SPAN 2265 Accelerated Intermediate Spanish: 8 semester hours.